 Reverse isolation.
 Promote connection with others, this builds dignity and reduces toxic shame.

-Hold space with awareness of how sexual harm intersects with race-based trauma, intergenerational colonial trauma, race based weathering and micro aggressions.
+Hold space with awareness of how sexual harm intersects with adverse childhood experiences, race-based trauma and intergenerational trauma.
 Uplift identity, self worth and belonging.

 Feedback from the women who attended the yoga therapy sessions?

 “these sessions have helped me more than anything, they are way better than anti-depressants or alcohol, they stopped me feeling alone or crazy. ”